-Growing kohlrabi in pots in easy if you take few things mentioned below into consideration.
+Growing kohlrabi in pots is easy if you take a few things mentioned below into consideration.

-Sow the seeds, half inches deep, directly in the pot.
+Sow several seeds, half inches deep, directly in the pot.
 Once the seeds germinate, thin out the seedlings, leaving only one healthy plant per pot.
-Transplant the thinned out seedling in the garden.
-Another option is buying baby kohlrabi plants from a nursery and transplanting them in pots.
+Transplant the thinned-out seedling in the garden.
+Another option is buying baby kohlrabi plants from a nursery and transplanting them into pots.

-If you live in a frost-free climate, the best kohlrabi planting time is in late fall and winter.
+If you live in a frost-free climate (USDA Zone 10, 11), the best kohlrabi planting time is in fall and winter.

 Requirements for Growing Kohlrabi in Pots

 Place this vegetable at a location where it can receive at least 6 hours of sunlight each day.
 For healthy and fast-growing plants, sunlight is crucial.
-Although Kohlrabi can tolerate partial shade to some extent.
-You can also grow in your east facing balcony or on your patio too.
+However, Kohlrabi can tolerate partial shade to some extent.
+You can also grow it on your balcony or on your patio too.